 How much internet data do you need?

-One way to do this is work out how much you might use in a typical month by adding up usage.
-The table below shows the typical data usage of common activities, though bear in mind that these are very rough estimates:
+To work this out, you can think about how much you might use in a typical month.
+Tot up your usage with this handy list of common activities.
+Just bear in mind that these are rough estimates.

 To work out a rough data usage requirement, estimate how much time you spend on common activities in a month.
 For example: